OSHA 30 Hour Construction Training

 OSHA Training NYC DOB Requirement (Local law 196)

 Local law 196 introduced new regulations for demolition and construction workers employed in the 5 boroughs that will require them to have a specific amount of training.
-Workers will be required to have a minimum of OSHA 30 Hours of training and supervisors will be required to have a minimum of 62 hours of training by June 1st, 2019.
+Workers will be required to have a minimum of 30 Hours of training and supervisors will be required to have a minimum of 62 hours of training by December 1st, 2019.
 In addition to the required amount of training individuals will also need to acquire the appropriate Site Safety Training (SST) card to prove they have completed the necessary training.

 For more information on the specific courses required to receive an SST card and to order an SST card as required by Local Law 196 please visit Safetycardtracker.com

 CEUs (Continueing Education Units)